alamshuvo/practice-more/README.md

 value (for <input>): Specifies the initial value of the input control.
 Boolean Attributes
 Some attributes are boolean attributes, meaning their presence alone represents a true value.
 They do not need a value.

+# What is Javascript?
+JavaScript is a scripting language that enables you to create dynamically updating content, control multimedia, animate images, and pretty much everything else.